Denzy7/dengine/tools/mingw/README.md

 Ensure you have an existing installation of MinGW.
 If not, go ahead and download its [installer](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) for Windows.

-See [MinGW Downloads](https://www.mingw-w64.org/downloads/) for Linux dev packages
+See [MinGW Downloads](https://www.mingw-w64.org/downloads/) for Linux dev packages In a nutshell, install:
+Ubuntu/Debian : `mingw-w64`
+Arch : `mingw-w64-gcc`

 **Take note of the architechture you select when installing.
 It's usually x86_64 or i686**